ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 That and similar problems made me search my soul a bit.
 What other string problems have I oversimplified in my mind?

-Well in a series of blog entries, I want to discuss a few truly astounding "linear" results that I learned from some of the great cybertutors (references below), starting with the one that has the narrowest focus:
+In a series of blog entries, I want to discuss a few truly astounding "linear" results that I learned from some of the great cybertutors (references below), starting with the one that has the narrowest focus:
 Manacher's Algorithm.
 In fact, I have never seen a complete exposition